cis-ds/course-site/content/faq/_index.md

 * [How to perform peer review](/faq/peer-evaluations/)
 * [How to properly ask for help](/faq/asking-questions/)

+## Academic integrity

+Each student in this course is expected to abide by the [Cornell University Code of Academic Integrity](https://theuniversityfaculty.cornell.edu/dean/academic-integrity/).
+Under the provisions of the Code, anyone who gives or receives unauthorized assistance in the preparation of work at home or during tests in class will be subject to disciplinary action.
+A student's name on any piece of work is our assurance that they have neither given nor received any unauthorized help in its preparation.
+Students may assist each other on assignments by answering questions and explaining various concepts.
+However, one student should not allow another student to copy their work directly.
+All University policies with respect to cheating will be enforced.
+A student who is found to have cheated on an exam, or any other graded assignment, will receive an “F” in the course.

 ## Statement on diversity, inclusion, and disability

 Cornell University (as an institution) and I (as a human being and instructor of this course) am committed to full inclusion in education for all persons.
 Services and reasonable accommodations are available to persons with temporary and permanent disabilities, to students with DACA or undocumented status, to students facing mental health or other personal challenges, and to students with other kinds of learning challenges.
 Please feel free to let me know if there are circumstances affecting your ability to participate in class.
 Some resources that might be of use include: